Implicit Identity Leakage: The Stumbling Block to Improving Deepfake Detection Generalization: Related Work

-Many researchers \cite{rahmouni2017distinguishing,cozzolino2017recasting,bayar2016deep,mesonet,nguyen2019use} treat the deepfake detection task as a vanilla binary classification problem.
-They use a backbone encoder to extract high-level features and a classifier to detect whether the input image has been manipulated.
-Durall \emph{et al.} \cite{durall2019unmasking} first propose a model analyzing the frequency domain for face forgery detection.
-Masi \emph{et al.} \cite{masi2020two} use a two-branch recurrent network to extract high-level semantic information in original RGB images and their frequency domains at the same time, by which the model achieves good performance on multiple public datasets.
-Li \emph{et al.} \cite{single-center-loss} design a single-center loss to compress the real sample classification space to further improve the detection rate of forged samples.
-Vanilla binary classifiers achieve high detection accuracy on in-dataset evaluation, but they can not maintain good performance when facing unseen forged images.
+Many researchers \cite{rahmouni2017distinguishing,cozzolino2017recasting,bayar2016deep,mesonet,nguyen2019use} treated the deepfake detection task as a binary classification problem.
+They used a backbone encoder to extract high-level features and a classifier to detect whether the input image has been manipulated.
+Durall \emph{et al.} \cite{durall2019unmasking} first proposed a model analyzing the frequency domain for face forgery detection.
+Masi \emph{et al.} \cite{masi2020two} used a two-branch recurrent network to extract high-level semantic information in original RGB images and their frequency domains at the same time, by which the model achieved good performance on multiple public datasets.
+Li \emph{et al.} \cite{single-center-loss} designed a single-center loss to compress the real sample classification space to further improve the detection rate of forged samples.
+Binary classifiers achieved high detection accuracy on in-dataset evaluation, but they could not maintain good performance when facing unseen forged images.